top of page

 • Standard addenda

-However, always follow the instructions of the title company, lender, or attorney.
+Always follow instructions from the title company or attorney.

 • Signing before meeting the notary